 Yes, the Funds requires that generic forms of medications are used when available.
 If a brand name drug is filled when a generic is available, then there is a charge equal to the difference of the cost of the medication for the two prescriptions.
 This charge is in addition to your copayment for the prescriptions.

-If you cannot take a generic drug due to a specific medical reason, your doctor should contact CVS Caremark’s Prior Authorization Department at 1-800-294-5979 to provide medical information as to why generic medication should not be dispensed.
+If you have already tried and cannot take the generic drug due to a specific medical reason(s), your doctor should fax a letter of medical necessity to 1-888-487-9257 to provide medical information concerning why the generic medication should not be dispensed.
 If the exception request is approved, you will only pay the standard copayment.”

 The CVS Caremark logo appears on the card because they are the Funds’ pharmacy benefit processor.
 You may continue to use your current pharmacy.
 The Funds has elected a network of over 68,000 pharmacies for you to choose from including all of the major chains and many hundreds of independent pharmacies, as well.

 About one third of all prescriptions written for Funds’ beneficiaries are for drugs for the stomach, cholesterol, blood pressure and sleep.
 The Funds’ Pharmacy and Therapeutics Committee, a committee of doctors and pharmacists, carefully selected a list of preferred drugs for each condition.
 The preferred drugs are clinically effective and similar to other drugs that treat the same condition.
 More information about the program and drug lists are available here.

 Your doctor should fax a letter of medical necessity to 1-888-487-9257 to provide medical information as to why the preferred medication should not be dispensed.
 If approved, the you will be authorized to receive one of the ”non-preferred” products at the standard co-payment.

-* Please note: If you are on a drug that is not on the preferred product list, the requirement that you first try the preferred drug, in the absense of a medical exception from your doctor, does not apply to you.
+* Please note: If you are on a drug that is not on the preferred product list, the requirement that you first try the preferred drug, in the absence of a medical exception from your doctor, does not apply to you.